Quelque part

 "Quelque part" is a 2007 song recorded by the R&B singer Sheryfa Luna.
 It was released on 4 November 2007 as the first single from the album Garder cette vie, on which it features as third track (it was available digitally since the previous week).
 The single achieved a great success in France and Belgium (Wallonia), becoming a top five hit in these countries.

 Background and music video

 The music was composed by Track Invaders and Jena Lee and the text written by the latter.

 The music video was directed by Yvan Grbovic, who also directed various videoclips for Vitaa, Diam's and other artists.
-It was filmed in the 19th arrondissement of Paris.
+It was filmed in the 19th arrondissement of Paris, including Paris Métro Line 11 while Luna is seen in an MP 59 (rubber-tyred stock retired since June 12, 2024).
 At the end, special guests can be seen, such as Ibtisame, a contestant of Popstars, and members of her favorite dance crew, Wanted Posse.